Anna Moorhouse: Orlando Pride

 In January 2022, Moorhouse signed with NWSL team Orlando Pride ahead of the 2022 season.
 Orlando used allocation money to sign Moorhouse from Bordeaux having lost starter Ashlyn Harris in the offseason.
-She was second choice behind Erin McLeod but made her debut on March 30, 2022, in a 1–0 defeat to Gotham FC in the 2022 NWSL Challenge Cup.
+She was second choice behind Erin McLeod but made her debut on 30 March 2022, in a 1–0 defeat to Gotham FC in the 2022 NWSL Challenge Cup.
 In McLeod's absence, Moorhouse started a further two games, 4–1 and 4–2 defeats to Washington Spirit and North Carolina Courage before being benched in favour of Kaylie Collins to make her professional debut in the final game of the group stage with Orlando already eliminated.
-Moorhouse also featured in two NWSL regular season during the 2022 campaign.
+Moorhouse also featured in two NWSL regular season matches during the 2022 campaign.
 In total she made five appearances in her debut season, all defeats, as she did not keep a clean sheet and conceded 13 goals.
+When McLeod left after the 2022 season, Moorhouse became the team's starter for the 2023 season.
+She made a club-record 12 saves in the Pride's season opener on 26 March 2023 against Portland Thorns FC, as Orlando lost 4–0 loss.
+After two defeats to open the season, new permanent head coach Seb Hines started Collins in the third game before handing a club debut to offseason signing Carly Nelson in the Challenge Cup.
+After three games out, Moorhouse returned to the starting lineup in the team's first victory of the season, beating San Diego Wave FC 3–1.
+It marked her first win as an Orlando Pride player.
+In her ninth appearance, Moorhouse kept her first clean sheet for Orlando in a 1–0 win over Racing Louisville FC.
+In January 2024, Moorhouse acquired a U.S. green card meaning she would no longer occupy an international roster spot.